top of page

 Rare cover - 1941

 A cover in good condition posted from Bulawayo in Southern Rhodesia to Beira in Mozambique on 12th March 1941 and opened by the censor.
-On the back is a cachet which reads: 'Cook - Wagons-Lit'.
+On the back is a cachet which reads: 'Cook - Wagons-Lits'.
 This was an international travel company formed after the merger of Thomas Cook & Son with Compagnie Internationale des Wagons-Lits et des Grandes Express Européens, (operator of the Orient Express), in 1928.
 The company's HQ was in Paris & had branches all over the world including Salisbury & Bulawayo.

 Allen Wack & Shepherd - 41